Christwiest/workspaceguru/VMware App Volumes Automation/README.md

 1. UAC disabled
 2. Folder C:\Temp
 3. The script hit-enter.ps1 saved in C:\Temp
+4. A user must Auto sign in on the VM you can do this with Registry keys see: http://expert-advice.org/windows-server/how-to-set-up-auto-login-windows-server-2012-and-2016/
-4. A start/base snapshot to which will be reverted at the start of the script.
+5. A start/base snapshot to which will be reverted at the start of the script.

 Run the App_Volumes_Automation script on a server with PowerCLI installed.
 The user running the script must have acces to the software path and c:\Temp on the sequencer.